rocketinventor/youtube-article-view/README.md

 - Get auto CC (hack?)
 - Android app and/or offline functionalities
 - Server-side/ hybrid version with 'modern' url scheme (`/id` instead of `/#id`)
-- Suggest alternate languages to read article in when not avaliable in current language
 - Automatically set language based off of browser preferences
 - Improve suggestions (they don't work for all pages)